 Referral Traffic

-We had 157 users come from referral traffic this month.
-Unfortunately, I think the majority of this traffic is spam, because it has the highest bounce rate of any traffic source.
-This is really bringing down my average!
-Not all of it is spam though.
-We got featured on Little Bytes News somehow, which brought some decent traffic, and we also got a bit of referral traffic through two awesome financial blogs, Tread Lightly, Retire Early and Wise Money Home.
+Not all of it is spam, though.
+We got featured on Little Bytes News, which brought some decent traffic, and we also got a bit of referral traffic through two awesome financial blogs, Tread Lightly, Retire Early, and Wise Money Home.

 Blog Win for the Month